 '''

-from PySide6.QtWidgets import (
+from PyQt6.QtWidgets import (

 QApplication,

 QMainWindow,

-QLabel,
+OLabel,

 QLineEdit,

 QVBoxLayout,

 QWidget,

 )

 import sys

 class MainWindow(QMainWindow):

 def init(self):

 super().init()

 self.setWindowTitle("My App")

 self.label = QLabel()

 self.input = QLineEdit()

-self.input.textChanged.connect(self.label.setText) 1

-layout = QVBoxLayout() (2)
+layout = QVBoxLayout() 2

 layout.addWidget(self.input)

 layout.addWidget(self.label)

 container = QWidget()

 container.setLayout(layout)

 Set the central widget of the Window.

 self.setCentralWidget(container)

 app = QApplication(sys.argv)

 window = MainWindow()

 window.show()

 app.exec()

 '''

-- 1 Note that to connect the input to the label, the input and label must both be defined. - (2) This code adds the two widgets to a layout, and sets that on the window.
+- 1 Note that to connect the input to the label, the input and label must both be defined. - 2 This code adds the two widgets to a layout, and sets that on the window.
 We'll cover this in detail in the following chapters, you can ignore it for now.

-P Run it!
+ᡇ Run it!
 Type some text in the upper box, and you'll see it appear immediately on the label.